Quick Insights panel

 - Try adding some more refinements as described below under "More tips."

 - Save your project by clicking Project > Save .

 Other useful hints will pop up in the Quick Insights Builder, some of them depending on your last action.

 - First, complete the More tips tutorial: Access it via the Help (?) icon next to the Quick Insights title.
 This tutorial shows up 24 hours after you have created a project with at least one dimension and one metric.

 - Breakdown by : You can use up to 3 levels of breakdowns on dimensions to drill down to the data you really need.

 - Add more metrics : You can add up to 2 more metrics by using the AND operator to add them the table.

 - Add more segments : You can add up to 2 more segments by using the AND or OR operators to add them the table.
 Look at what happens to the table when you add Mobile Users OR Loyal Visitors.
 They are next to each other, above the metrics.
 If you added Mobile Users AND Loyal Visitors, you would see results from both segments together, and they would be stacked on top of each other in the table.

-If you try to edit directly within the table, it will cause the Quick Insights panel (the fill-in-the-blank tool) to become out of sync.
+If you try to edit directly within the table, it will cause the Quick Insights panel to become out of sync.
 You can restore it to the previous Quick Insights settings by clicking Resync Builder at the top right of the panel.